 In the context of inputs to catastrophe models, a risk's vulnerability to damage is captured primarily in the input fields which characterize a risk's physical features.
 In the models, damage is calculated based on the physical characteristics of the structure.
 Construction and occupancy classifications form the basis of the damage functions in the model.
 Damage functions are also developed to account for additional characteristics, including year built, height, and secondary risk characteristics.
-Users are encouraged to perform sensitivity tests on these characteristics to get a good sense of the loss estimate volatility based on these characteristics.
+Users are encouraged to perform sensitivity test on these characteristics to get a good sense of the loss estimate volatility based on these characteristics.

 Due to the uncertainties discussed above, we encourage users of our model to do reasonability checks before any data import.
-Prior to running a loss analysis, model users should always create (and review) a data quality summary report for the exposures being analyzed.
-This will enhance the model users' understanding of the exposure data structure, and help to identify any weaknesses in the exposure data, such as the number of risks coded with unknown characteristics.
-The Exposure Summary Dashboard in AIR's Touchstone software platform also provides a graphical report that enables model users to quickly assess the strengths and weaknesses of exposure data.
-Some examples of statistics to include in an exposure data quality summary report are:

-Compare the total replacement value (by coverage) and the number of risks against what is expected in the exposure data Create an overview of the exposure's key characteristics, such as proportion of replacement value by construction, occupancy, number of stories, and year built
+Prior to running a loss analysis, model users should always create (and review) overview summaries for the exposures being analyzed.
+This enhances model users' understanding of the exposure data structure, as well as any weaknesses in the exposure data, such as having many unknown characteristics.
+Examples of possible exposure data overview summaries include:

-- Summarize the totals related to policy conditions, such as total number of layers, reinsurance contracts, and total sum of limits and deductibles - Compare the split of replacement value by geocode match (e.g. exact address or postcode centroid).
+- Compare the total replacement value (by coverage) and the number of risks against what is expected in the exposure data. - Create an overview of the exposure's key characteristics such as proportion of replacement value by construction, occupancy, number of stories and year built - Perform a summary of policy conditions such as total number of layers, reinsurance contracts, and total sum of limits and deductibles to ensure that what is being analyzed is as originally intended. - Compare the split of replacement value by geocode match (e.g. exact address or postcode centroid).

-4.4 Dealing with Gaps in Data and Augmenting Data Quality
+Dealing with Gaps in Data and Augmenting Data Quality

 Touchstone's Data Quality diagnostic tools enable users to determine the strengths and weaknesses of the exposure data that has been imported for portfolio-level catastrophe loss analysis.
 If any data elements are missing or weak, the Data Quality tools are available to assist in supplementing the exposure data.
-To learn more about improving the quality of exposure data using Touchstone's Data Quality diagnostic tools, please refer to the document Using Data Quality Analysis in Touchstone or the Data Quality Analysis section of the Touchstone Online Help.
+To learn more about improving the quality of exposure data using Touchstone's Data Quality diagnostic tools, refer to the Touchstone online help on AIR's Client Portal.